22 ARC vs. 223 Remington: Which Is Better?

 Administrative Note: The information below comes from the manufacturers.
 The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.
 When manufacturer ballistic data were unavailable, ballistics were calculated using a ballistics calculator.

-Now that you’ve finished reading this 22 ARC vs. 223 Remington comparison, you know that the 22 ARC won five sections (trajectory, accuracy, ballistic coefficient, stopping power, and hunting capabilities).
-Two sections were tied (recoil and reloadability), and the 223 Remington won two sections (defense and overall cost/availability).
+Now that you've finished reading this 22 ARC vs. 223 Remington comparison, you know that the 22 ARC won five sections (trajectory, accuracy, ballistic coefficient, stopping power, and hunting capabilities).
+One section was tied (recoil), and the 223 Remington won two sections (defense and overall cost/availability).

 The 22 ARC easily wins this comparison.
-However, shooters are often slow to adopt new cartridges because they are relatively hard to find, fewer rifles are chambered for them, and rounds often become obsolete shortly after they’re introduced.
+However, shooters are often slow to adopt new cartridges because they are relatively hard to find, fewer rifles are chambered for them, and rounds often become obsolete shortly after they're introduced.
+For those considering the ARC platform, our 22 ARC vs 6mm ARC comparison explores how these two Advanced Rifle Cartridges stack up against each other.
 It still has an uphill battle when trying to compete with the 223 Remington because the 223 Rem has been proven effective for many decades.

 Don't forget to grab all the ammo you'll ever need at Ammo.com, no matter which cartridge you choose!